 August 2017 – Present / Houston, Texas

-Hurricane Harvey has brought unprecedented destruction to Texas and the real toll of lives lost, communities hurting, and homes and businesses destroyed is just beginning to unfold.
-Harvey is the most powerful hurricane to hit the US since 2005, superseding Hurricane Sandy.
-The recovery is going to be long and hard; that’s why All Hands Volunteers has committed to be on the ground for at least two years, helping families recover from this disaster.
-We need your support, through donations and offers to come and volunteer.
+Hurricane Harvey made landfall as a category 4 hurricane, bringing unprecedented destruction to Texas.
+Harvey was named the most powerful hurricane to hit the US since 2005, superseding Hurricane Sandy.
+The recovery is going to be long and hard; that’s why All Hands Volunteers has committed to being on the ground for at least two years, helping families recover from this disaster.
+We need your support, through donations and offers to volunteer.

-Operating in Fort Bend County, Harris County and Aransas Pass, our teams are knee deep in mucking and gutting, mold sanitation, chainsaw work and debris removal – the first big leaps toward getting families back into their homes.
-Over 800 families in Texas have registered with FEMA and our work is addressing this overwhelming need at this initial stage.
-Another team continues to operate the VRC (Volunteer Reception Center) in Aransas Pass, enabling volunteers to effectively plug into the response effort.
-To date, we have put 1172 volunteers to work through the VRC alone.
+Initially, our teams were operating in Fort Bend County, Harris County, and Aransas Pass, knee deep in mucking and gutting, mold sanitation, chainsaw work and debris removal – the first big leaps toward getting families back into their homes.
+Another team worked to operate the VRC (Volunteer Reception Center) in Aransas Pass, enabling volunteers to effectively plug into the response effort.

 Please donate today to help the thousands of families who have been affected by Hurricane Harvey.
 All donations will be used to help victims recover and rebuild over the difficult weeks and months to come.